zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 have **not** had timely follow-up?"

-Further details about exactly what constitutes exclusion or follow-up can be found in the following files.
-Non-VA sites should consult these as well as SQL code in order to reimplement the e-triggers in local SQL.
+Further details about exactly what constitutes exclusion or follow-up can be found in the e-trigger manual appendices.
+Non-VA sites should consult these appendices, as well as SQL code in order to reimplement the e-triggers in local SQL.

-- Colorectal Cancer Trigger Criteria.docx
-- Colorectal Cancer- ICD 9 to ICD 10 codes.docx
-- Lung Cancer Trigger Criteria.doc
-- Lung cancer Trigger- ICD 9 to ICD 10 codes.docx

-# How to Apply e-Trigger Process at Your VA Facility
+# How to Apply e-Trigger Process at a VA Facility

 ## Downloading the SQL code